 A.) We are a foster based rescue located in Eastern North Carolina.
-Our dogs live in private foster homes, not a shelter.
+Our dogs live in private foster homes, not a shelter or facility.

 A.) Yes!
 We do allow out of state adoptions, HOWEVER, the adopter is responsible for transport.